Roman Dixon

-Roman Ivan Quintyne Dixon (born 26 December 2004) is an English professional footballer who plays as a right-back for club Everton.
+Roman Ivan Quintyne Dixon (born 26 December 2004) is an English professional footballer who plays as a right-back for club Walsall.

 Club career

 Born in Stafford, Dixon began his career at Everton at under-12 level, signing a new three-year contract in June 2024.
 In August 2024, following injuries and suspensions to the club's first-team right backs, Dixon made his Premier League debut for Everton away against Tottenham Hotspur on 24 August 2024.

+In January 2026 he signed on loan for Stockport County.

+On 9 June 2026, Everton announced that they were releasing Dixon at the expiration of his contract that summer.
+Two months later on 11 August, Dixon signed with EFL League Two club Walsall on a two-year contract.

 International career

 In October 2019 Dixon played for England under-16 against Scotland.
 In June 2024 he represented England U20 against Sweden.